In Touch with the Triangle; Working for Us

 A Strong Record of Service

-David has worked in Congress to promote the values and interests of central North Carolina residents.
-He serves on the Appropriations Committee and is the ranking member of the Transportation, Housing and Urban Development Subcommittee.
-He also serves on the subcommittees for Homeland Security, which funds critical infrastructure and economic development needs, and State and Foreign Operations, which supports our diplomacy and foreign aid.
-In addition, David chairs the House Democracy Partnership, a bipartisan commission to strengthen representative institutions in emerging democracies throughout the world, including countries of strategic importance to the United States like Afghanistan, Pakistan, and Indonesia.
+David also serves on the Appropriations Subcommittees for Homeland Security, which funds our immigration system, disaster response, election security, and Coast Guard, as well as the State and Foreign Operations, which supports our diplomacy and foreign aid.
+David also is a member of the House Budget Committee.
+In addition, David chairs the House Democracy Partnership, a bipartisan commission to strengthen representative institutions in emerging democracies throughout the world, including countries of strategic importance to the United States like Afghanistan, Pakistan, and Ukraine.

 Among David’s top priorities in Congress are improving public schools and making higher education more affordable for all North Carolinians.
 He wrote and helped pass the Price Education Affordability Act (Public Law 105-34), which gives parents and students a tax break on their education loans.
 He also authored legislation to recruit high quality teachers to classrooms throughout America, modeled after North Carolina’s successful Teaching Fellows program (Public Law 110-315).
 And, he authored legislation to strengthen high-tech worker training through community and technical colleges with his Advanced Technical Education Act (Public Law 102-476).
 David has also enacted legislation to help consumers understand the consequences of making only the minimum payment on their credit cards (Public Law 111-24).